willshpt/ME433.Kitchen/recipes/Crockpot Chicken Tacos.md

 ## Instructions
 1. First put all of the chicken breasts into the crockpot, uncut.
 2. Coat the chicken breasts with the taco seasoning packet.
 Cover both sides evenly.
-3. Pour the salsa and lime juice over the tacos, and use tongs to coat the breasts evenly.
+3. Pour the salsa and lime juice over the tacos, and use tongs to again coat both sides of the breasts evenly.
 4. Cook the chicken for 8 hours on low setting.
 5. When ready, use a hand mixer on low speed to shred the chicken breasts.
 This can also be done with two forks.
 6. Enjoy!